codio/site/README.md

-Crafted Website
+Codio Website
 =========================

-This is the repository for the Crafted website.
+This is the repository for the Codio website.
 It is primarily a [Middleman](http://middlemanapp.com/) application, which is a static site generator.

 We encourage you to send us pull requests for anything that you think may fix or improve the site.